ht2544/Final_Project/README.md

 A view that lists all squirrel sightings with links to view each single sighting.

 ## /sightings/add
-A view to create a new sighting.
+A view to create a new sightings.

 ## /sightings/stats
 A view with general stats about the sightings.